In

 The LT1 is fondly remembered but from then on it was mostly downhill for

-the C3 although in its last decade its popularity reached new heights and in those years it was one of GM's most profitable lines.
+the C3 although in its last years its popularity reached new heights and it was one of GM's most profitable lines.
 In 1975 both the convertible and

 stellar on the sales charts if not the track and, with no appetite for horsepower,

-Chevrolet devoted attention to creature comforts, creature comforts like seats and
+Chevrolet devoted attention to creature comforts, seats and

 air-conditioning systems much improved.A sort

-of nadir is noted for the 1980 models sold in Californian which, because of more stringent emission rules, were fitted only with an automatic
+of nadir is attached to the 1980 models sold in Californian which, because of more stringent emission rules, were fitted only with an automatic

-transmission and the 305 cubic inch (5.0 litre) engine found often in station
+transmission and the LG4 305 cubic inch (5.0 litre) engine found often in Impala station

-wagons and pick-up trucks although, it still managed to be a little brisker than the
+wagons and pick-up trucks although it managed to be a little brisker than the

 Blue Flame original.
-The Californian 305 was rated at 180 hp which was actually 15 more than the unfortunate 350 (L48) in the 1975 model which had been rated at the same 150 as the 1953 original (in 1975 the optional L82 engine was listed with 205 hp).
-The method of calculating the stated hp changed in 1972 so the earlier numbers are overstated compared with the newer but there's no doubt the Corvettes of the mid-1970s were making a lot less power than the earth-pawing fire-breathers of a few years earlier and if things had improved by the early 1980s, it wasn't by much.
-Both the tamest of the 1975 cars and the 1980 Californian 305 tend to be listed together among the least fondly remembered of the breed but enjoying solid demand to the end, the C3 remained in production until 1982, the last sold the following year.
+The Californian 305 was claimed to generate 180 hp which was actually 15 more than the unfortunate 350 (L48) in the 1975 model (the optional L82 listed with 205 hp).
+The method of calculating stated hp changed in 1972 from gross to nett so the earlier numbers should not directly be compared with the newer but there's no doubt the Corvettes after the early-1970s were making a lot less power than the tarmac-melting fire-breathers of a few years before and though things had improved by the early 1980s, it wasn't by much.
+Both the tamest of the 1975 cars and the 1980 Californian 305 tend to be coupled as the least fondly remembered of the breed but, enjoying solid demand to the end, the C3 remained in production until 1982, the last sold the following year.
+In fairness to the "malaise era" Corvettes, they should be compared not with an earlier era but with what else was on the market at the time and judged thus, the Corvette was one of the better performers and still offered much for the money.